 In BVAR #2, households' debt as a percentage of disposable income is assumed to respond to changes in banks' lending decisions with a lag, so it is placed between GBG and bank leverage.
-The variable ordering becomes: (1) GSG, (2) GBG, (3) household debt-to-income, (4) banking leverage, (5) the GZ excess bond premium, (6) the VIX index, (7) the US dollar real effective exchange rate, and (8) the real Federal Funds target rate.
-Results are shown in Figure 4.5.
-As expected, both GSG and GBG shocks have positive effects on households' indebtedness, with the effect of GBG shocks being much more persistent.25
+The variable ordering becomes: (1) GSG, (2) GBG, (3) household debt-to-income, (4) banking leverage, (5) the GZ excess bond premium, (6) the VIX index, (7) the US dollar real effective exchange rate, and (8) the 10-year yield.
+Results are shown in Figure 4.4.
+Only GBG shocks have positive effects on households' indebtedness: the effects of GSG, while positive, are never significant.